minecraft-essentials/minecraft-essentials/README.md

 ## Notice

 **Some packages/libraries had to be split up into separate repositories.
-The list is provided below.**
+The list is provided below.
+This is future versions will be combined with packages.**

 - [NPM (Node)](https://github.com/minecraft-essentials/npm)